Smoke From Australia’s Brushfires Expected To Circle The Globe, Then Return To Australia

 “They are triggered by the uplift of ash, smoke, and burning material via super-heated updrafts.
 As these materials cool, clouds are formed that behave like traditional thunderstorms but without the accompanying precipitation,” NASA explains.

 Nearby New Zealand, for its part, is also dealing with the effects of Australia’s wildfires.
 The country, like parts of Australia, is battling toxic air quality.
-Meanwhile, dust and ash from the wildfires has rendered its pristine, snow-capped mountains a dull gray.
+Meanwhile, dust and ash from the wildfires have rendered its pristine, snow-capped mountains a dull gray.

 Particles kicked up into the atmosphere from a natural disaster such as a fire or a volcanic explosion have had a profound effect on the ground for much of recorded history.